Decisions based on the pharmaceutical market

-Summarized Lithuania, Latvia and Estonia pharma market overview reports for the 2019 III quarter is already generated with the forecast for the 2020
+Summarized Lithuania, Latvia and Estonia pharma market overview reports for 2020 m.
+II quarter is already generated with the forecast for 202.

-Data for the February 2020 are uploaded to PharmaZOOM LV.
+Data for September 2020 is uploaded to PharmaZOOM LV.

-Every month together with regularly updated wholesalers sales, we will integrate VVKT sales of packages which sales we did not have before.
-These sales are extrapolated by territories.
+Every month together with regularly updated wholesalers sales, we are importing VVKT sales of packages which sales we did not have before.

 Pharmaceutical Market News